 What not to do

-The temptation is to break up the long pages into shorter chunks that learners can click to reveal, one at a time.
+When making elearning more interesting, the temptation is to break up the long pages into shorter chunks that learners can click to reveal, one at a time.
 Before you do this, it’s worth questioning why.
 There’s a common myth that clicks themselves are engaging when, in fact, too many can just get in the way.
 Consider what your learners really need to know to in order to improve their performance or change their behaviour.
 Remember…you’re working with a dry and boring topic so it’s worth being ruthless with cutting out any unnecessary content rather than hiding it behind layers of buttons.

-Once you’re working with the minimum amount of content possible, you can focus on how to bring that content to life.
+Once you’re working with the minimum amount of elearning content possible, you can focus on how to bring that content to life.

 3 ways to engage your audience with a boring topic